 Why does ski camber matter?
 Camber affects our weight distribution, impacting our skis’ stability and turns.
 Without camber, your weight sits right under your feet.
 This means the ski’s edge is most effective underfoot and becomes progressively less effective through the end of the ski.
 When a ski is cambered, your weight is more evenly distributed throughout the ski, offering more stability along the ski’s edge.

 What are camber skis good for?
 The more camber a ski has, the better it grips on groomed trails.
 Camber essentially dictates how much energy we can drive into our turns.
 On groomed runs, this is great – skis with more camber tend to feel more responsive than skis with less camber.
-In softer snow, on the other hand, a cambered ski may be tougher to turn.
-This is because your weight is distributed along the length of the ski, increasing the area that is in contact with the snow.
+In softer snow, on the other hand, a cambered ski may be harder to turn.
+This is because your weight is distributed along the length of the ski, making it harder to 'dis-engage' your edges when not on firm snow.

 2. Rocker (Early Rise)